earthlab/earthlab.github.io/_posts/courses/earth-analytics/09-multispectral-remote-sensing-review/how-to/2017-03-01-howto01-add-variables-to-rmd-R.md

 There are **2800 km** of burned area according to modis.

 Where the markdown text is surrounded by ticks.
-Followed by the language "r" and then the variable that youwant to print in our report!
-This is very useful when youare trying to create a fully automated report.
-As youupdate the data, the output numbers if our report also update!
+Followed by the language "r" and then the variable that we want to print in our report!
+This is very useful when we are trying to create a fully automated report.
+As we update the data, the output numbers if our report also update!